aws-samples/mlops-pipeline-prestodb/blog_post.md

-    1.  **Extract the latest approved model from the SageMaker Model Registry**: To deploy a real time SageMaker endpoint, first fetch the `image uri` and extract the latest approved model the same way as done in the batch transform notebook.
-Once you have extracted the latest approved model, use a container list with the specified `inference.py` as the script for the deployed model to use at inference.
+    1.  **Extract the latest approved model from the SageMaker Model Registry**: To deploy a real time SageMaker endpoint, first fetch the `image uri` of your choice and extract the latest approved model from the Model Registry.
+Once the latest approved model is extracted, we use a container list with the specified `inference.py` as the script for the deployed model to use at inference.
 This model creation and endpoint deployment is specific to the [scikit-learn model](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html) configuration.